 Hanoi Old Quater is called as “36 streets” or “36 streets and guilds” because each street is recognized with its own commercial activity and product.

-Hanoi Old Quater is called as “36 streets” or “36 streets and guilds” because each street is recognized with its own commercial activity and product.
+Hanoi Old Quarter is called as “36 streets” or “36 streets and guilds” because each street is recognized with its own commercial activity and product.
 The Hanoi Old Quarter was formed in the fifteenth century, each street took a commercial product: drums, silk, hat, rattan, etc..
-Although some streets now have opened up to other occupations, Old Quater still keep its acient beauty.
+Although some streets now have opened up to other occupations, Hanoi Old Town still keep its ancient beauty.

 The houses are seen today carrying the architecture of the nineteenth century.
 Typical house of this period: width of 2 to 3 meters and a depth of ten meters.
 For this reason they are also called the “tube houses.”

 The most fantastic corner of Hanoi is the Old Quarter, the heart of ancient Thang Long Capital.
 The quarter is bordered by Hang Dau street to the north, Hang Gai-Hang Bong-Cau Go streets to the south, Tran Quang Khai-Tran Nhat Duat streets to the west and Phung Hung street to the east.
 It was founded more than one thousand years ago and became the country’s most vibrant commercial centre from Ly Kingdom (1010-1225) through Le Kingdom (1428-1788).
 This period, Hanoian people still used Red River waterway as the main traffic to transport and exchange goods with the outside.